Skip to main content

 Internships & Pro Bono

 Join a team of highly skilled professionals and contribute to the high-quality representation provided to our clients.
-Through internship and pro bono programs, aspiring assistant public defenders and private attorneys alike can sharpen their skills and advance their professional development while working cases in one of the nation's most challenging criminal justice systems.
+Through internship and pro bono programs, aspiring assistant public defenders and private attorneys alike can sharpen their skills and advance their professional development while working in one of the nation's most challenging criminal justice systems.

 Want to gain real-life litigation experience that is not a mock trial or other simulation?
 Want to advocate in court on behalf of an individual who cannot afford to hire an attorney but needs legal assistance?
 Want to learn in a supportive environment under the supervision of an experienced attorney?

-You will first need to fulfill your law school’s and the Florida Supreme Court’s requirements to become a Certified Legal Intern.
-Visit the Certified Legal Intern Program - Supreme Court (flcourts.gov) .
-Then you can apply to join our team of highly skilled professionals to contribute to providing high-quality representation to our clients.
-You will be learning and working in a supportive environment that focuses on competence, diligence, and client communication, that unequivocally rejects “meet them and plead them” practices.
+You will be learning and working in a supportive environment that focuses on competence, diligence, and client communication.
+The Public Defender unequivocally rejects “meet them and plead them” practices.
 Through our Certified Legal Internship (CLI) program, aspiring Assistant Public Defenders (APDs) can sharpen their skills and advance their professional development while working on cases at a nationally renowned Public Defender’s office.
-During our internship, the CLI receives litigation training and professional development opportunities that exceed what is offered at other public sector and private law firm internships.
-For information regarding Certification by the Supreme Court of Florida, see Chapter 11 of the Rules Governing the Law School Practice Program and consult with your law school’s externship office.
+During our internship, the CLI receives litigation training and professional development opportunities that are nationally recognized as exceptional.

 Certified Legal Interns are accountable for providing high-quality representation to our clients, and continuously learning, under the supervision of an APD.
 Responsibilities include, but are not limited to: